khaleelmew/project-management/README.md

 Using Postman
 1. Import `postman_collection.json` into Postman.
 2. Use `/api/login` to get the access token.
-3. Set `ACCESS_TOKEN` in collection variables for authenticated requests.
+3. Auto Set `ACCESS_TOKEN` in collection variables for authenticated requests.

 Models & Relationships